csound-flossmanual/csound-floss/book/05-e-reverberation.md

 ## The Schroeder Reverb Design

 Many reverb algorithms including Csound's _freeverb_, _reverb_ and _nreverb_
-are based on what is known as the Schroeder reverb design.
+&nbsp;are based on what is known as the Schroeder reverb design.
 This was a design proposed in the early 1960s by the physicist Manfred Schroeder.
 In the Schroeder reverb a signal is passed into four parallel comb filters the outputs of which are summed and then passed through two